To manage the edge servers running ShimmerCat Accelerator, we install a "pack" of programs called

 shimmercat/root-dir: this setting is used to put an initial folder in the

 devlove.yamlfile for where to serve files from.
-By default is inside the hierarchy and called
+By default it's inside the hierarchy and called

 www, but you can also write an absolute directory here.
 Just be sure the user you provided before has read access to this directory.